How can I impact USPAP revisions?

-How is USPAP Enforced?
+How is USPAP enforced?

 USPAP.
-Through FIRREA, the Federal government has mandated that the states enforce real property appraiser compliance to USPAP.
+Through FIRREA, the federal government has mandated that the states enforce real property appraiser compliance with USPAP.
 Professional appraisal associations also have the legal authority to enforce USPAP compliance by their members.
 In addition, many users of appraisal services (such as lenders, mortgage companies, etc.) have adopted USPAP and require employee or contract appraiser compliance to USPAP.

 Complaints regarding real property appraisers should be directed to the state(s) in which they are licensed or certified.
 For more information about filing a complaint against a real property appraiser, please visit our Enforcement and Complaints webpage